Skip to main content

 How Magnus Works

-4. More ergonomic APIs for defining modules, classes, and methods
+4. Ergonomic APIs for modules, classes, and methods.

 Mixing Approaches